frederic-perez/AmE-dictionary/data/dictionary.md

 __lucida__ _n_ The brightest star in a constellation: _Rigel is the lucida of the constellation Orion._
 __lucifer match__
 __Lucite__ _n_ A trademark for a thermoplastic acrylic resin used as a substitute for glass and in paints and enamels.
+__luck__ _v intr_ To gain success or something desirable by chance: _lucked into a good apartment._
 __lucky charm__
 __lucky day__ _n_ A day when something good happens to someone. _This is your lucky day—there’s one ticket left._
 __lucrative__ _adj_ :two: /ˈluːkrətɪv/ Producing a profit; profitable; remunerative: _a lucrative income; a lucrative marketing strategy._
 __lucubration__ _n_
 __luculent__ _adj_ _(of language)_ Transparently clear; easily understandable. _A luculent oration._ _Syn_ lucid, perspicuous, pellucid, crystal clear, limpid
-__Luddite__ _n_ _slang_ :two: /LUH-dyte/ Luddite refers to someone who is opposed to change, and especially to technological change.
+__Luddite__ _n_ _slang_ :four: /LUH-dyte/ Luddite refers to someone who is opposed to change, and especially to technological change.
 One who fears technology (or new technology, as they seem pleased with how things currently are) _Call me a Luddite, but I enjoy the sense of privacy that comes with not owning a smartphone._
 __ludicrous__ _adj_ :pencil2::nine::m: /ˈlu dɪ krəs/ /LOO-di-kruhs/ So absurd as to provoke laughter.
 Ludicrous things are funny, absurd, or nonsensical.
 If someone says something silly or far-fetched, you could say “That’s ludicrous!” :es: ridículo
 __ludicrousness__
 __lug nut__ _n_ :two::hammer: _NASCAR’s lug nut policy irks Stewart._